Holmes-090/MediaExplorer/README.md

 Q: The program crashes while loading.

 A: Wait for the spinner to stop before clicking.
 Heavy interaction during loading may cause instability.
+Reduce the size of your folder or split large folders if crashing persists.
+Video files may take up to 30 seconds to load in very large folders.

 Q: Some thumbnails didn't load.